Alforofous/dm_bdf_render/README.md

 <img src="font_render_with_graphical_window.png"></img>

 **__DISCLAIMER!
-The library won't create magical scene like the one you see above, it will create only the characters, similar to ones you can see in bottom left of the image. :)__**
+The library won't create magical scene, like the one above, it will print characters, similar to ones you can see in bottom left of the image. :)__**